AndyButland/UmbracoMapper/ReadMe.md

 Version 1.5.0 introduced a new feature that would auto-map related and ancestor content to avoid having to explicitly make secondary mapping calls.
 It works when you have a view model that itself contains a property that is a complex type - i.e. an instance of a class with one or more properties - or a collection of complex types.

-If in the standard mapping operation that property is mapped to a single or multiple content/node picker AND you have the [Umbraco Core Property Editor Converters](https://our.umbraco.org/projects/developer-tools/umbraco-core-property-value-converters) installed (required so we get back an IPublishedContent or IEnumerable<IPublishedContent>), OR you use the **LevelsAbove** property mapping attribute field to indicate that the mapping should be made from a parent node, Umbraco Mapper will automatically make further mapping operations for that related or ancestor content to the complex type on your view model.
+If in the standard mapping operation that property is mapped to a single or multiple content/node picker or an instance of nested content, AND you are either running V8 or have the [Umbraco Core Property Editor Converters](https://our.umbraco.org/projects/developer-tools/umbraco-core-property-value-converters) installed (required so we get back an IPublishedContent or IEnumerable<IPublishedContent>), OR you use the **LevelsAbove** property mapping attribute field to indicate that the mapping should be made from a parent node, Umbraco Mapper will automatically make further mapping operations for that related or ancestor content to the complex type on your view model.

 To take an example illustrating all three types of auto-mapping (single related content, multiple related content and parent content), say you have a view model that looks like this: